ieee-vgtc/ieeevis.org/content/info/presenter-information/presenting-virtually.md

 When your presentation video has ended the technician will switch the stream to display the Zoom meeting to allow live responses to questions from attendees.
-Questions will be asked via sli.do, the chair will monitor the sli.do and relay them to the presenters.
+Questions will be asked via sli.do.
+The chair will monitor the sli.do and relay them to the presenters.

 ## As the Session Chair